1 free admission to the pool

 Age categories

-My child is under 5 years old.
-Do I need to buy a pass for them?
+My child is under 5 years old, do I need to buy a pass for them?

 Hands-free card